bathtimethiago/Spotify11/README.md

 1. Download the files
 2. Cut and paste into the .spicetify folder
-3. Open Terminal and exec spicetify apply
+3. Open Terminal and exec the commands below

+spicetify config current_theme Fluent spicetify config color_scheme dark spicetify apply